 Not wear at least 500 square inches of solid

-daylight fluorescent orange material above the waist on an outer garment while hunting deer, elk, pronghorn, bear, or moose during a muzzleloading or rifle season.
+daylight fluorescent orange or solid florescent pink material above the waist on an outer garment while hunting deer, elk, pronghorn, bear, or moose during a muzzleloading or rifle season.
 Part of the fluorescent orange must be a hat or head covering visible from all directions.
-Camouflage orange does not meet this requirement.
+Camouflage orange or camouflage pink does not meet this requirement.
 Mesh garments are legal but not recommended.
 Bowhunters are not required to wear fluorescent orange during archery seasons.

-Colorado Parks and Wildlife strongly recommends wearing daylight fluorescent orange clothes in the field even if you’re not hunting.
+Colorado Parks and Wildlife strongly recommends wearing daylight fluorescent orange or florescent pink clothes in the field even if you’re not hunting.
+For details about the florescent pink alternative hunter safety color approved in 2016, please read the Authorized Fluorescent Pink fact sheet.

 Fail to use wildlife meat for human consumption.
 Internal organs are not considered edible portions.